croessner/nauthilus-website/docs/configuration/configuration-file.md

 The LDAP section has two keywords **config** and **search**.
 The first is used for the backend configuration, the latter for certain protocols.

-### Level 1: config
+### ldap::config

 The config section defines the main pool settings and one or more LDAP servers.
 The principal of work is that Nauthilus tries to connect to the first available server.
-If a server connection fails, Nauthilus tries to reconnect to a LDAP server in the order that was defined.
+If a server connection fails, Nauthilus tries to reconnect to an LDAP server in the order that was defined.

 The following table list keys and examples to configure LDAP: